zazuko/cube-creator/cli/README.md

 * `graph-store-user`
 * `graph-store-password`

 Can also be configured with env variables.
-Check `.test.env`
+Check `.test.env` for example.

 ## Run from locally-built image